Fair processing notice

 What is data matching?

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.

 Where a match is found it indicates that there may be an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 The exercise can also help the council to ensure that our records are up to date.

-You can also view the privacy notice on how personal data is used for the purpose of the National Fraud Initiative.
+You can also view the privacy notice (PDF 216Kb) (Audit Scotland) on how personal data is used for the purpose of the National Fraud Initiative.